callme-pantera/CSL-prototype/README.md

 <br>

-As I proceeded with the provided solution from our friends in Hong Kong and the gentleman who translated it, I still encountered an issue.
-Even though everything was done correctly, a new error occurred at the end of the installation regarding the bootloader process.
-It was unable to install the EFI bootloader on my laptop (*/dev/mmcblk1*).<br>

 The problem turned out to be rather simple and obvious, but since I was working on this late at night (or early morning), my brain wasn’t sharp enough to catch it right away.
-Here’s how I solved the issue:
+Here’s how I **attempted** to solve the issue:

+- Installed an Ubuntu Desktop ISO and burned it onto my USB stick.
+- Instead of installing Ubuntu, I chose the "Try Ubuntu" option (either works).
+- Used Gparted to fix, redo, or configure the partitions.
+- After saving, I booted the Proxmox installation in Debug Mode again.

+Unfortunately, it didn’t work again.
+I realized I had a much bigger problem: damage to the eMMC itself.
+In an attempt to fix my laptop, I disassembled it and found that the cost of repair wasn’t worth it.

+In short, the issue was that the BIOS boot order didn’t list anything besides the flash drive.
+It didn’t even recognize the hard drive, which indicated a hardware issue.
+Upon disassembling, I found that pretty much everything was loose or worn out—understandable since I hadn’t taken care of it for ages, especially during my school days.<br>

+Unfortunately, I have to halt this project until further notice, as I don’t have a spare laptop or computer.
+If I can’t find one soon, I’ll either buy one or resort to using VMs, which I’d prefer not to do for my Cyberlab.
+I want to run it on physical hardware, not fully virtualized—because, why not?

 ### Test 123